Melisende of Jerusalem: Succession

 The coronation of Fulk and Melisende was the first to be held at the Holy Sepulchre.

 King Baldwin II fell seriously ill after his intervention in Antioch in 1130 and may have been confined to the palace upon his return to Jerusalem.
 Melisende and Fulk were present for one of his last recorded acts, a donation to the priory of the Holy Sepulchre.
-In August 1131 the couple were summoned, together with their infant son, Baldwin, to the house of the Latin patriarch of Jerusalem, where the gravely ill king chose to spend his final days.
+In August 1131, the couple were summoned, together with their infant son, Baldwin, to the house of the Latin patriarch of Jerusalem, where the gravely ill king chose to spend his final days.
 There, before the patriarch, William of Messines, and a gathering of prelates and nobles, Baldwin II commended the kingdom to Melisende, Fulk, and their son.
 He died shortly thereafter, on 21 August.
 The patriarch crowned Fulk and Melisende in the Church of the Holy Sepulchre on 14 September, the Feast of the Cross.
 They were the first king and queen to be crowned in that church.
 Joscelin I of Edessa, who had been entrusted with Antioch, died shortly after Baldwin II, and Fulk was invited by the Antiochene nobles to establish a new government in the principality, thus thwarting Melisende's sister Alice in her second attempt to claim authority there.

 Struggle with Fulk

 Early in her queenship, Melisende found herself deprived of the power she had during her father's lifetime.
 King Fulk did not associate her with himself in any of his public acts for the first five years of the new reign.
-He attempted to sideline Melisende, which was in contravention of both their marriage contract and the last will of her father, King Baldwin II.
+His attempt to sideline Melisende was in contravention of both their marriage contract and the last will of her father, King Baldwin II.
 Melisende's exclusion from power was not just a matter of protocol: without a role in the government she could not make appointments and grant land.
 In 1134, noblemen led by Melisende's second cousin and vassal, Count Hugh II of Jaffa, revolted against Fulk.
-The reasons are not entirely clear.
 The conflict likely originated from Fulk's displacement of the established nobility from key posts—such as castellans and officers—in favor of newcomers from Anjou.
 The noblemen may have expected to be protected by the queen from the king's designs if they succeeded in restoring her to the place in government which her father had intended for her.
 The historian Malcolm Barber argues that Melisende must have been involved in the revolt, but concedes that her role is unknown.

 A knight stabs Count Hugh, who is playing dice in the street.
 Royal involvement was widely suspected.